kevinolega/callcentertrainingtips/about.md

 I work as a project manager and virtual assistant to various foreign entrepreneurs.

-I enjoy writing,creating websites, learning new things and meeting new people on my free time.
+I enjoy writing, creating websites, learning new things, and meeting new people on my free time.

 I'm from Paranaque City and I worked mostly in the Makati and Ortigas area.